 Numerous examples exist that illustrate the importance of the ocean initial conditions for seasonal forecasts, especially in the prediction of an El Niño event.
 Here we have chosen instead to present an example from the monthly forecast.
 Figure 6(a) shows a time-longitude section along the equator depicting the evolution of the sea level anomalies from the NRT ocean analysis, followed by the prediction from the monthly forecasting system (ensemble mean).
 The analysis and forecast anomalies are referred to the climatology of the analysis and coupled model respectively.
-For comparison the evolution of the delayed analysis is shown in Figure 6(b).
-The differences between Figures 6(a) and 6(b) in the period 14 March to 14 April are the differences between the NRT and BRT analysis.
-These differences are small.
+For comparison the analysis from the 14 March to 14 April, followed by the ensemble mean of the monthly forecast initiated on 14 April. (b) As (a) but using the BRT ocean analysis for the whole period.